What is the minimum age?

 |Road Race 50 km||12 years & older||R 380|

 Do I need a licence to participate?

 Only South African residents must have a license to take part.
 All South African cyclists participating in any cycling event in South Africa are required to be a member of Cycling South Africa (CSA) or an affiliate of CSA (of which PPA is one).
-Alternatively you will be required to buy a one-day CSA event license at R35.00 for each event/race in which you want to participate.
+Alternatively you will be required to buy a one-day CSA event license for each event/race in which you want to participate.
 CSA licences are valid for the full calendar year of 2017.

 Can I ride with somebody else’s race number?